Yankee White (NCIS): Plot

-While the team continues its investigation into the death of Commander Trapp, Gibbs and Agent Todd fly to the President's location to accompany him on the return trip to DC aboard the back-up Air Force One.
+While the team continues its investigation into the death of Commander Trapp, Gibbs and Agent Todd fly to the president's location to accompany him on the return trip to DC aboard the back-up Air Force One.
 Once aboard the back-up plane, Gibbs begins to irritate Agent Todd by comparing the plane to the 1997 film Air Force One, while learning that she had just seen Major Kerry during her brief stay in DC.
 Soon afterwards, Major Kerry's corpse is discovered in his car in DC, with similar symptoms to those of Commander Trapp, and his body is taken to the NCIS lab.
-Meanwhile, NCIS Forensic Specialist Abby Sciuto has been able to find DMSO and snake venom from an Australian taipan on Commander Trapp's uniform and they quickly find the same toxins on Major Kerry's uniform.
+Meanwhile, NCIS forensic specialist Abby Sciuto has been able to find DMSO and snake venom from an Australian taipan on Commander Trapp's uniform and they quickly find the same toxins on Major Kerry's uniform.
 DiNozzo learns that Trapp and Kerry used the same dry cleaner and informs Gibbs aboard the back-up Air Force One about Kerry's death and their findings.

 After quickly determining that the current "football" carrier isn't in danger, Gibbs interrogates Agent Todd, as she was the last person in contact with both men before they died.
 Gibbs questions her motive for Commander Trapp's death before revealing that Major Kerry is dead as well.
 Todd's reaction makes Gibbs believe that she is innocent.
-NCIS determines that it is a complex terrorist attempt to assassinate the President, and Gibbs realises that Commander Trapp was killed in order to force the President and his team to switch to the backup plane.
+NCIS determines that it is a complex terrorist attempt to assassinate the president, and Gibbs realises that Commander Trapp was killed in order to force the president and his team to switch to the backup plane.
 Todd describes the differences between the backup plane and the main plane, and Gibbs focuses on the armory, which has keyed locks instead of digital keypads.
 If terrorists are planning an attack, they must have copied the keys.

-Aware of the threat, Gibbs checks the armory while Todd protects the President.
-Gibbs find the armory open, grabs a gun and realises that one of the journalists aboard is trying to get to the President's quarters in an attempt to kill him.
+Aware of the threat, Gibbs checks the armory while Todd protects the president.
+Gibbs find the armory open, grabs a gun and realizes that one of the journalists aboard is trying to get to the president's quarters in an attempt to kill him.
 Gibbs confronts the journalist, who attacks him, but Gibbs kills him before any damage is done.
 At the end of the episode, Agent Baer thanks Gibbs for his hard work, and reveals that Todd has resigned from the Secret Service for breaking fraternization rules.
 Gibbs then recruits her as an NCIS agent.